Idaho mortgage and refinance rates for May 2026

 Idaho Housing, the state’s housing finance authority, offers many programs to assist with buying a home, including down payment and closing costs assistance.
 Here are some of the options available:

 - Idaho Housing loan: Idaho Housing offers low-interest-rate loans for qualifying buyers.
 To qualify for a loan, you’ll need to have an annual household income under $170,000.
-Along with low mortgage rates, you can also qualify for down payment assistance and pay low or no mortgage insurance.
+Along with low mortgage rates, you can also qualify for down payment assistance and a low mortgage insurance rate, or pay no mortgage insurance at all.

-- Down payment assistance — second mortgage: Along with an Idaho Housing loan to buy your home, you can apply for a second mortgage of up to 7 percent of the home’s sale price to pay for some of the down payment or closing costs.
-This loan is repaid over 15 years at a rate that’s 2 percent higher than your primary mortgage rate.
-In addition, you must complete a homebuyer education course and pay at least 0.5 percent of the home purchase price yourself.
+- Down payment assistance — second mortgage: Along with an Idaho Housing loan to buy your home, you can apply for a second mortgage of up to 8% of the home’s sale price to pay for some of the down payment or closing costs.
+This loan is repaid over 15 years at a rate that’s 2% higher than your primary mortgage rate.
+In addition, you must complete a homebuyer education course and pay at least $500 toward the home purchase price yourself.

 How to find the best mortgage rate in Idaho for you